GoldenSheep402/Bili-Downloader/README.md

 write by go (For fun)

-I will achieve High Resolution Video later(it seems that it didn't responce all data)
+I will achieve High Resolution Video later(it seems that it didn't responce all data(it needs cookie))

 ~~This project needs ffmpeg dependence~~
 Now use cgo